tcopeland/nullalign/README.md

 To disable nullalign, I could add a thing that checks column comments for a string like 'nonullalign' if people think that would be useful.
 Just let me know.

+## Tests

+You can run the tests with:

+    bundle exec rspec

 ## License

 Released under the MIT License.
 See the LICENSE file for further details.